Explore 1.5M+ audiobooks & ebooks free for days

 He then turned his attention back to the lions and studied them intently.

 Even though my fate is sealed, I will do all that I can to make penance for my actions.
-If nothing else, it will make my time of punishment more tolerable knowing that for once in my long, miserable existence, I actually did something right for a change.
+If nothing else, it will make my time of judgment more tolerable knowing that, for once in my long, miserable existence, I actually did something right for a change.

 Breakman stood in a corner of his molecular research laboratory and watched as several of his best scientists operated a specialized scanning device nearby.
-It was designed to scan any object and reveal its component elements and internal physical structure all the way down to the atomic level.
+It was designed to peer into any object, and reveal its component elements, and internal physical structure all the way down to the atomic level.
 He hoped beyond hope that it would be able to pull something from the memory chip that he couldn't.

 Any luck? he asked.

 But the scientists said nothing.
-They simply sat quietly and watched as a gigantic holographic image of the memory chip was slowly assembled in front of them layer by layer, piece by piece.
-Eventually the virtual chip was completed and the men immediately set to work undoing over a millennia of damage, decay and degradation.
-After hours of hard work, they eventually finished.
-Even so they were disappointed with the results.
+They simply sat quietly and watched as a gigantic holographic image of the memory chip was slowly assembled in front of them, layer by layer, piece by piece.
+Eventually the virtual chip was completed, and the men immediately set to work undoing over a millennia of damage, decay and degradation.
+After hours of hard work they finished.
+Even so, they were disappointed with the results.

 That's the best we can do, sir.
-We've imaged the chip as you asked, and removed all of the damage we could.
+We've imaged the chip down to the atomic level, as you've asked, and removed all of the damage that we could.
 But I don't think we were able to do enough to make it work again, even in virtual form, said the scientist.

-Breakman walked up to the hologram and tried accessing the holographic chip as though it were the real thing.
-Under normal circumstances it'd work like a charm.
-But he got no response from it.
-He took the gigantic holographic chip in his hands and began playing with it, pulling it apart piece by piece and layer by layer until only the naked circuitry remained.
-He then studied the gates, pathways, and everything else in the chip.
-He soon set about repairing any broken leads, bad gateways, or other problems in the chip's circuitry that he found, even if his own people couldn't.
-Eventually the chip responded, much to the pleasant surprise of the scientists.
+Breakman walked up to the image and tried accessing the holographic chip as though it were the real thing.
+Under normal circumstances it would've worked like a charm.
+However, he got no response from it.
+He took the gigantic holographic chip in his hands and began playing with it, pulling it apart piece by piece, and layer by layer, until only the naked circuitry remained.
+He then carefully studied the gates, pathways, and everything else in the chip, and soon set about repairing any broken leads, bad gateways, or other problems in the chip's circuitry that he found, even if his own people couldn't.
+After much hard work the chip finally responded, much to the pleasant surprise of the scientists.
 Breakman then reassembled the holographic chip and began to resurrect all of the data files trapped on the ancient memory chip.
-Satisfied he'd retrieved all that there was, he sent the data to a computer in his office.
+Satisfied that he'd retrieved all that there was, he sent the data to a computer in his office.
+After this he turned to the scientists and nodded approvingly.

 Thank you, gentlemen, I owe you one, he said.